 Skip to main content

-This guide describes a simple monitoring solution that periodically collects the JVM metrics of an Apinizer Worker pod and, at the end of the day, produces a single-file interactive HTML report from that data.
+This guide describes a simple monitoring solution that periodically collects diagnostic metrics from an Apinizer Worker pod and, at the end of the day, generates a single-file interactive HTML report from this data.
 The solution consists of three parts:

-• A collector shell script (monitor.sh) — periodically reads the Worker Diagnostics API for the given environment and appends one JSON record per line to a JSONL file.
-The same script can be run in parallel for multiple environments using different environment name + Worker URL + Env ID arguments.
+• A collector shell script (monitor.sh) — periodically reads the Worker Diagnostics API (/all endpoint) of the given environment and appends to a JSONL file with one JSON record per line.
+The same script can be run in parallel for multiple environments using environment name + Worker URL + Env ID arguments.

-• An orchestrator script (make-report.sh) — locates the JSONL file based on the given environment name and date, checks the minimum record count, and invokes the report generator.
+• An orchestrator script (make-report.sh) — locates the JSONL file based on the given environment name and date, checks the minimum number of records, and invokes the report generator.

 2-) Prerequisites